clairefro/obsidian-chat-cbt-plugin/README.md

 3. Start local server by running this command in terminal `OLLAMA_ORIGINS="*" OLLAMA_HOST="0.0.0.0:11434" ollama serve`
 4. Ensure "Ollama mode" is enabled in ChatCBT settings

 This will start a local server that hosts your Ollama instance locally on your computer from port `11434`.
-You can change the port if you like by editing the terminal command - just be sure to also update the `Ollama URL` in the ChatCBT plugin settings too.
+You can change the port if you like by editing the `OLLAMA_HOST` property in step 3 - just be sure to also update the `Ollama URL` in the ChatCBT plugin settings too.
+The `OLLAMA_ORIGINS='*'` allows Obsidian to talk to Ollama.

 ### Usage

-TODO
+1. Start a new note
+2. Type what's bothering you
+3. Run "Chat" from ChatCBT
+4. You can converse with ChatGPT by adding additional responses at the bottom of the file
+5. Chat enough back and forth to start reframing your negative thoughts
+6. Once you are ready to sum up your conversation, run "Summarize".
+A table outlining your reframed thoughts

+### Disclaimer

+I am not a licensed therapist, and ChatCBT is not a replacement for actual therapy.
+Instead, ChatCBT should be thought of as an assistant similar to an interactive CBT worksheet.
+It is a bot that aims to respond with objective questions to see your problems from other angles.
+You can see the exact AI prompts that the bot is using to here: [chat](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/system.ts) and [summarize](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/summary.ts).

+While I've tested out ChatCBT and found it personally useful in unprogramming negative thoughts, please note that AI produces inherently unpredictable responses.
+You are responsible for using your own discretion in interpreting responses from the bot, and determining whether this tool is useful for you.

+I'm happy to hear about any issues you encounter with the bot in the Issues tab, or through a DM to `@clairefroe` on Twitter/X.